geoff-nixon/posix-unix-standard/README.md

 It's not exactly advertised, but you can actually do this online:
   1. Create an account at the Open Group website, [here](https://www2.opengroup.org/ogsys/common/createIndividual.html).
   2. Log in at this [page](https://collaboration.opengroup.org/operational/portal.php).
 From the menu on the left, click 'Manage My Activities'.
   3. At the bottom of the page, under Public Projects, you'll see _The Austin Group_.
-Click the link to 'join the activity'.
+Click to 'join the activity'.
   4. Go to http://www.opengroup.org/austin/login.html and accept their conditions.
   5. At last, a link.
 It's password protected.
 Use the login you've just created.